Gabriel Oba-Apounou: Political career

 A native of Oyo, he belongs to the Mbochi tribe.
 He is also a cousin of Congolese president Denis Sassou Nguesso.
 After completing high school in 1963, he moved to Brazzaville to pursue physical education studies.
 He quickly earned his certificate and started teaching physical education in Brazzaville.

 To avoid being recruited into the army like many of his peers at the time, he moved back up north in 1965 and settled in Impfondo where he continued to teach physical education.
 Upon his return to Brazzaville in 1969, he immediately joined the Congolese Labour Party (Parti Congolais du Travail, PCT), newly founded by Captain Marien Ngouabi.
 His remarkable public speaking skills enabled him to quickly rise through the party's ranks.
 The following year he was appointed chief of district in Abala in the Plateaux department.
 In 1979 he was elected leader of the Union of the Congolese Socialist Youth (Union de la Jeunesse Socialiste Congolaise, UJSC), the youth wing of the PCT.
 That same year, Oba-Apounou was admitted to the PCT Central Committee, and appointed to the cabinet as Minister of Youth; his ministerial portfolio was expanded to include sport in 1984.
 He was dismissed from the cabinet in December 1985, but he remained on the Secretariat of the PCT Central Committee.
 He was admitted to the PCT Political Bureau (where he was assigned responsibility for the youth) in 1989, in addition to serving as Secretary of the PCT Central Committee for the Youth.
 On 13 August 1989, he was appointed to the government as Minister of State for Youth and Rural Development, holding that post until 1991.

 After Pascal Lissouba defeated Sassou-Nguesso in the 1992 presidential elections, Oba-Apounou remained neutral for much of the 1990s.
 But out of loyalty to Sassou Nguesso, he refused to work for the Lissouba administration.
 He was later rewarded for his loyalty.
-In 1998, just months after Sassou-Nguesso's return to power at the end of a brief but bloody civil war, Oba-Apounou was appointed as President of the Defense and Security Commission of the National Council of the Transition (Conseil National de Transition, CNT—the country's legislature from 1998 to 2002).
+In 1998, just months after Sassou-Nguesso's return to power at the end of a brief but bloody civil war, Oba-Apounou was appointed as President of the Defense and Security Commission of the National Council of Transition (Conseil National de Transition, CNT—the country's legislature from 1998 to 2002).
 In 2001, he was elected president of the PCT for the city of Brazzaville and joined Sassou Nguesso's campaign ahead of the 2002 presidential election.